 Businesses that handle confidential financial or medical information — and are therefore prime targets of hackers — should consider dedicated hosting as well.

-When you buy a dedicated server for your business, it is exclusively yours so there’s no chance of running out of space or bandwidth.
-Dedicated servers also offer full root access.
 You will need to have some technical know-how, as well a bigger budget, since you’ll be configuring the server and paying for all the costs yourself.

 - Complete control over your server